 What Happens If Your Stock Goes Bankrupt?

-What happens if you own shares of stock in a corporation that goes bankrupt or becomes practically worthless?
-One of the more frequent questions investors ask is whether or not they will be responsible or owe money personally.
+What happens to stock when a company goes bankrupt or becomes practically worthless?
+One of the more frequent questions investors ask is whether they will be responsible or owe money.
 The answer?
 Probably not, but it depends.
-You might be on the line under certain circumstances.
+You might be on the line in certain circumstances.

 What If You’ve Borrowed Against Your Stock?

 If you have a brokerage account with margin capabilities, meaning you can borrow against the stocks in your account, you are responsible for repaying the debt, even if your entire account goes to $0.
-So, in an extreme example, if you owned $100,000 worth of Lehman Bros. and borrowed $25,000 against your shares to buy a new car, you will still owe the $25,000.
+For example, if you owned $100,000 worth of a stock and borrowed $25,000 against your shares to buy a new car, you will still owe the $25,000 if the company stock goes bankrupt.

 What would likely happen is when your shares fell to $50,000, your broker would call you and demand you deposit more money in your account (this is known as a “margin call”).
 If you didn’t comply, they would sell your stock to repay the debt to protect their brokerage firm.

 What If I Have No Margin Debt and My Shares Are Non-Assessable?

 If your brokerage account has no margin debt, then no, you won’t owe if the company goes bankrupt in virtually all cases.
 That’s because most stocks today are known as “fully paid and non-assessable.”
 If you have stock certificates, you’ll see that written somewhere on the shares.